 Students in Dr. Jennifer Feltman’s ARH 360-Early Medieval Art course created their own artworks as a way to reflect on the materials and methods used to make early medieval (and a few Byzantine) works of art.
 Each student chose an object that dates from between 250 and 1150, and researched the original work focusing on the materials that had been used to make it, its context, function and what it meant to the people of that time.
 Then, the students created their own artwork inspired by the past.

-“It helps students to see that the works of art we study are more than just images projected on a screen.
-They required meticulous attention, extended amounts of time to make, often in precious materials, all of which contributed to their meaning.” — Dr. Jennifer Feltman
+Feltman’s goal in the project was to encourage her students to reflect on the importance of materials and processes that medieval artists used in making a work of art.
+She explained, “I think it really helps students to see that the works of art we study are more than just images projected on a screen.
+They required meticulous attention, extended amounts of time to make, often in precious materials, all of which contributed to their meaning.”

 For this assignment, students created their own work of art and conducted research and wrote a short paper, explained Dr. Feltman, “I’ve designed this project to be both a little fun and also challenging.
 I think it really helps students to see that the works of art we study are more than just images projected on a screen.
 They required meticulous attention, extended amounts of time to make, often in precious materials, all of which contributed to their meaning.”